 2. Myth #2: I can’t store my things in the fridge or use the dishwasher.

 This may hold true for cheaper ceramic dishes but not all of them.
 Skillets with a thick coating are much more durable than ceramic coated ones, but they are also heavier.
 Additional cooking techniques such as browning and searing might also be compatible with high-quality ceramics.

 3. Myth #3: All non-stick coatings are made from the same stuff.

 Ceramic cookware was introduced as an alternative to Teflon, the first non-stick cookware brand.
-The issues with Teflon is that it is made using chemicals PFOA and PTFE which are both known carcinogens (cancer causing).
+The issue with Teflon is that it is made using chemicals PFOA and PTFE which are both known carcinogens (cancer-causing).
 Teflon isn’t automatically harmful; the chemicals are only released when cookware is under too much heat or gets punctured.

 Teflon can be used safely but if you aren’t someone who cooks with caution, you may put you and your family (including your pets) in danger(check out the dangers of Teflon).
 Ceramic cookware, on the other hand, is formulated without PTFE and PFOA so it is much safer to use.